maxzintel/devops-example-app/README.md

 The base within bases grabs all of those application specific objects and adds any high level common labels.

 The overlays are environment specific.
 In this case, we have staging and production overlays, but in practice we may also want one called `beta` that includes special ingress objects defining a canary deployment to a new, higher risk, version of the application.
-These overlays are where we would utilize the kustomize resources `patches` and `generators`.
+These overlays are where we would utilize the kustomize resources `patches`, `generators`, and `vars`.

 We don't have any patches currently, but I'll discuss a use case and example of one for posterity.
 Let's say in production our deployments have a ton of traffic and thus need a lot of scale.
 To create this scale, we set the replica count in our deployments to 50, telling the K8s API to deploy and maintain 50 pods for these deployments.
 It is almost certain, however, that we don't need that much scale in staging.
 If this is true, we can use a patch to set that in the staging environment specifically in a simple, semi-declarative way.
 In `kube/overlays/staging/` we would create a file called `patch-replicas.yml` and in it add: